 We are very excited about the start of term and can't wait to get to know our new Flamingos.
 The children will have a gentle start to school, allowing staff to spend quality time with individuals and allowing children to feel happy, safe and secure.

 We hope to get to meet families too and spend time in our 'settling in meetings' working together to support our new starters.
 Please contact the office to arrange your meeting.
 These happen during the first 3 weeks of term.

 On the 14th September we will be hosting our Flamingo Family sausage sizzle.
 Come along and meet other new families.
 It's a great way to get to know the school and to start to feel part of our community.
 Details will be sent home soon.

 Families receive regular email updates of the activities their children have been involved in with a chance to email back pictures and messages to show how they have been supporting learning at home too.
 Children love to show and talk about their pictures on the class whiteboard.

-It's most certainly an exciting term!
-Children will receive reading books and "reading ditties" to share with families at home.
-PE in the hall on Wednesday mornings will also start.
+Children will continue to have ‘Real PE’ in the hall on Wednesday mornings will also participate in ‘Write Dance’ which is a physically active programme supporting children’s readiness for writing.
 Please make sure all PE kits are clearly named AND all school uniform.
 It is helpful for children to know where to look for labels/identifying marks to help them find the correct clothes.

 Flamingos will also begin to prepare for our Christmas Nativity Play.
+Watch this space!

+All information can be found in the booklets you received in your school packs.
 Any questions or concerns, please speak to a member of the EYFS Team who are always happy to listen 😀